-A Columbarium (a place used to breed pigeons both for meat and for their droppings which were used as fertilizer) dating back to 200BC has also been discovered at the site.
+A Columbarium (a place used to breed pigeons both for meat and for their droppings which were used as fertilizer) dating back around 2,000 years has also been discovered at the site.
 Spanning 30 meters, it has almost 2,000 niches which would have housed the pigeons.
 On a more pleasant note, Beit Gurvin’s spectacular Roman amphitheater could seat 3,500 in the audience, and today is one of only four in the whole of Israel.

 Aside from the archaeology, the natural beauty of the Beit Guvrin area draws many visitors to this national park – you can hike, bike and explore the beauty of this area.

 Beit Guvrin Caves

 The Caves at Beit Gurvin, in particular the Bell Cave are the main reason visitors come here.
 In total there are at least 800 bell shaped caves in the park (and 2,000 in the area), some of which are linked by underground tunnels.
 The most famous of these caves is 1.28 meters high and used for special events.
 These caves were quarried during the 4th to 9th century when the chalk was used to make roads, plaster and mortar.
 There is a meter wide hole in the cave ceiling where chalk was extracted.

 It is possible to rappel down the side of the limestone cliffs into some of the caves.

 April to September 8am to 5pm

 On Friday and holidays year round, the park is open until 3pm

 Entrance costs 27NIS for adults and 14NIS for kids.